fkhadra/react-toastify-doc/docs/migrate-to-v9.md

 Say hello to addons!
 What are addons?
 So, addons are like DLCs in video games but for react-toastify 😆.
 More seriously, you can think of it as utilities built around react-toastify.
 For example, custom theme, hooks, components etc...

 The first addon that I would like to introduce is the `useNotificationCenter` headless hook!
-As the name suggest, it let you build your notification center on top of react-toastify.
+As the name suggests, it let you build your notification center on top of react-toastify.
 See for yourself 👇

 <iframe src="https://codesandbox.io/embed/notification-center-framer-vddoj5?fontsize=14&hidenavigation=1&theme=dark"
      style={